Butterfly Garden 101: How to Attract More Butterflies to Your GardenPollinator gardening

 - Safety from pesticides - Try to avoid using any pesticides, especially insecticides.
 If you must do so, be sparing in your use and make sure to choose something that isn’t harmful to butterflies.
 Remember that caterpillars will chew up the host plants.

 - Host plants - Each species has particular needs for host plants.
-For example, the monarch butterfly only will use milkweeds as a host plant.
+For example, the Monarch butterfly only will use milkweeds as a host plant.
+Black Swallowtail butterflies gravitate to dill.
 You’ll need to do a little research to find out what butterflies are native to your area and what host plants they prefer.
 These may be trees or shrubs.
 Remember that caterpillars will live and feed on these plants.
 If all goes well, they’ll form their chrysalis and emerge as a butterfly on this host plant, too.

 - Nectar plants - Flowers that produce nectar provide food for the butterfly.
 They love bright colors, and groups of plants with similar colors will attract more butterflies.
 The field of orange, or red, is easier for the butterfly to see.